 (ii) The rated voltage or the range of voltage.

 3.3.4.7.
 In case an electronic light source control gear or variable luminous intensity control being part of the lamp, but not included into the lamp body, the lamp shall bear its identification number and the name of the manufacturer.

+3.3.4.8.
+If the outer lens of a device is designed to be separated from the main body, the UI or the approval marking shall be repeated on the detachable lens.

 3.3.5.
 Marking location